-23.APPLICATION OF INCOME
+23. APPLICATION OF INCOME

-- 23.1 The income and property of the association must be applied solely towards the promotion of the purposes. - 23.2 Except as prescribed in this constitution or the Act, no portion of the income or property of the association may be paid or transferred, directly or indirectly, to any member or any associate of a member. - 23.3 Nothing in this constitution prevents a payment in good faith for: - a) any services actually rendered to the association whether as an employee, officer or otherwise; - b) goods supplied to the association in the ordinary and usual course of operation; - c) interest on money borrowed from any member; - d) rent for premises let by any member to the association; and - e) any reasonable out-of-pocket expenses incurred by a member on behalf of the association. - 23.4 No payment made by the association may exceed the amount ordinarily payable between ordinary commercial parties dealing at arm's length in a similar transaction. - 23.5 The management committee may approve expenditure on behalf of the association.
-All cheques and electronic payments must be authorised by two management committee members.
+- 23.1 The income and property of the Party must be applied solely towards the promotion of the purposes. - 23.2 Except as prescribed in this Constitution or the Act, no portion of the income or property of the Party may be paid or transferred, directly or indirectly, to any member or any associate of a member. - 23.3 Nothing in this Constitution prevents a payment in good faith for: - a) any services actually rendered to the Party whether as an employee, officer or otherwise; - b) goods supplied to the Party in the ordinary and usual course of operation; - c) interest on money borrowed from any member;

+- d) rent for premises let by any member to the Party; and - e) any reasonable out-of-pocket expenses incurred by a member on behalf of the Party. - 23.4 No payment made by the Party may exceed the amount ordinarily payable between ordinary commercial parties dealing at arm's length in a similar transaction. - 23.5 The Management Committee may approve expenditure on behalf of the Party.
+All cheques and electronic payments must be authorised by two of the Management Committee members.